Skip to content

 An EHC Needs Assessment is the first step towards getting an EHC Plan.
-It’s a legal process carried out by the local authority and is quite separate from any other assessments or plans your child may have.
+It is a legal process carried out by the local authority and is quite separate from any other assessments or plans your child may have.
 It can be requested by you and/or your child’s education provider in writing at any stage during your child’s education.

 The request should explain how your child’s SMA impacts on them day to day, for example: